-Note: In fabrication data Gerber is more suitable to transfer drill/rout format than the NC formats, and mixing formats is asking for problems in registration and accuracy.
-It is the same format as for the copper, mask, legend etc. It is much more precisely defined.
-It can contain attributes.
+Note: In fabrication data, use Gerber rather than an NC format for drill and rout layers.
+It the same format as the copper layers, and mixing formats is asking for problems in registration and accuracy.
+Gerber supports attributes, and Gerber files are typically of far better quality.
 The objection is sometimes raised that a Gerber file cannot be sent to a drill machine.
-While this is true, it is irrelevant in fabrication data.
-No fabricator uses his client's incoming design files directly on his equipment.
-The design files are always read in a CAM system, and it is the CAM system that will output drill files in the appropriate NC format, including feeds and speeds and all the information exactly as needed by the driller.
+While this is true, it is irrelevant for fabrication data.
+No fabricator uses his client's incoming design files directly on his equipment, he always read them in his CAM system, and it outputs the panelized drill files in the appropriate NC format, including feeds and speeds, exactly as the drill machine needs.
+If for whatever reason you need to output the drill files in an NC format, then use the XNC format, which is the only one that is clearly specified and targeted to CAD to CAM data transfer.

-6.6.1.1 Backdrilling
+6.6.1 Backdrilling